Reverse and Forward Triangular Mergers: Anti-Assignment Triggers, Tax Implications, Employment Considerations

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will guide deal counsel in structuring a transaction as a reverse or forward triangular merger.
+This CLE course will guide deal counsel in structuring a transaction as a reverse or forward triangular merger.
 The panelist will discuss the law on reverse and forward triangular mergers and the benefits and risks of each alternative.

 - Corporate law requirements